 A dive skin is a lightweight full-body bathing suit that covers and protects your arms, legs, and torso.

-The price starts at around $60 and goes up to several hundred dollars based on the thickness of the material and brand.
+Prices start at around $60 and go up to several hundred dollars based on the thickness of the material and brand.

-Dive Watches- Used to measure the dive time, and the price starts from $70 and can go up to thousands based on the brand and technology.
+Used to measure the dive time, with a price that starts from $70 and can go up to thousands based on the brand and technology.

-In addition to the above dive equipment, there are some other devices you’ll need for scuba diving.
-They include dive reels, dive lights, dive flag, diving boots, safety helmets, an underwater camera, and other floating equipment for more safety.
+In addition to the above dive equipment, there are some other devices an open water diver will need for their scuba diving.
+They include dive reels, dive lights, a dive flag, diving boots, safety helmets, an underwater camera, and other floating equipment for more safety.